Executive Producer: George Lucas

 Terrance Howard plays Col. A. J. Bullard, commander of the base.
 All the pilots call him "The Old Man," despite the fact that he appears to be the same age as everyone else in the picture.
 Maybe it's just tradition to call the C.O.
 "Old Man" regardless of age?
 Bullard seems incapable of speaking in anything but motivational speeches, which grow tiresome halfway through the first one.

 Because this is a WWII movie, it of course needs a Nazi villain.
 The script dutifully provides us with an evil German pilot that the Red Tails nickname "Pretty Boy."
-How they could have possibly got a good enough look at his to give him this moniker as they whiz by his plane at hundreds of miles an hour is left to hour imaginations.
+How they could have possibly got a good enough look at his face to give him this moniker as they whiz by his plane at hundreds of miles an hour is left to hour imaginations.
 He dutifully turns up in every aerial battle no matter where it takes place.
 "Pretty Boy" is the consummate cartoonish Nazi, complete with fencing scar!

 The film is also riddled with cliche after cliche, which is somewhat to be expected in a war picture.
 This one trowels it on thicker than Lucille Ball's makeup though.
 In addition to the usual war time cliches, the script also stocks up on the racial cliches as well.
 It's like an extra large stuffed crust cliche pizza.

 The script has a very non-committal tone.
 Over and over we're told unsavory details about various characters, but there's never any evidence of these failings.
 For example, we're told that squad leader "Easy" (Yes, all the pilots have annoying nicknames) has a drinking problem.
 We see him tenatively take a few sips from a flask, but at no time in the film does he ever seem like he's under the influence, or his judgement impaired.
 If he's supposed to be an alcoholic, he's the most competant one I've ever seen.